 - When the bill was endorsed by Azad in favour of his creditor Chitra

 Renewal of the Bill

 Sometimes, the acceptor of the bill foresees that it’s going to be difficult to satisfy the requirement of the bill on maturity and should, therefore, approach the drawer with the request for an extension of time for payment.
 If it’s so, the old bill is cancelled and therefore the fresh bill with new terms of payment is drawn and duly accepted and delivered.
-This is called renewal of the bill.
-Since the cancellation of the bill is mutually agreed upon noting of the bill is not required
+This is called the renewal of the bill.
+Since the cancellation of the bill is mutually agreed upon noting the bill is not required

 The drawee may have to pay interest to the drawer for the extended period of credit.
-The interest is paid in cash or could also be included within the amount of the new bill.
+The interest is paid in cash or could also be included in the amount of the new bill.
 Sometimes, a neighbourhood of the quantity due could also be paid and therefore the new bill could also be drawn just for the balance.

 For example, a bill of Rs.
 10,000 is cancelled on cash payment of Rs.
 3,000 and acceptance of a replacement bill for the balance of Rs.
 7,000 plus interest as agreed between the parties.
-The journal entries in the books of the drawer and the drawee will be the same as that of dishonour of bill.
-As for the interest in valued, if it’s not paid in cash, the drawer debits the drawee’s account and credits the interest account, and therefore the drawee debits the interest and credits the drawer’s account in his books.
+The journal entries in the books of the drawer and the drawee will be the same as that of dishonour of the bill.
+As for the interest in value, if it’s not paid in cash, the drawer debits the drawee’s account and credits the interest account, and therefore the drawee debits the interest and credits the drawer’s account in his books.